mindymallory/PriceAnalysis/docs/042-Options2.md

 Since the $\Delta$ of the 450 strike option is 0.5 that means that the price of the option increases (decreases) by .5 times the futures price increase (decrease).
 Another way to think about it is selling the 100 of the 450 strike call options is like being short 50 of the futures; with a delta of .5 every 1 cent change in the underlying results in a .5 cent change in the option.
 So, if the trader does not want price exposure, they can **buy** 50 futures contracts at the same time they **sell** the call options.
 Now, for small changes in the futures price around 450, they are fully hedged.

 As an example consider what happens to their delta-hedged position for a modest price increase of 2 cents in the futures contract from 450 to 452.
 This will imply the call option increases to 12.18 cents, all else being equal.
 Walking through the profit an loss calculations in this case, we see the trader loses \$600 from this price movement.
 Recall, they are short the premium of \$55,000 that they are hoping to pocket as time eats away at the premium.
+They do experience a loss from this, but it will likely be outweighed by the premium decay if the price does not continue to rise too fast.

 +---------------------+------------------------------+----------------------------------+
 |                     | Short Calls                  | Long Futures                     |